-This course explores social and political factors that shape learning opportunities and determine access to early childhood education programs.
-An historical and international perspective will be used to examine the respective roles of the family, government, non-profit sector and for-profit sector in providing early childhood services.
-Students will be provided an opportunity to develop their roles as advocates and change agents within a particular education/care context.
+This course will explore social and political factors shaping early childhood education and childcare programs in Canada.
+An historical and international perspective will be used to examine government, family, voluntary sector and market roles in ECEC as well as the effects of different approaches to ECEC policy on early learning for children, on parents, women and early childhood educators.
+There will be opportunities for students to develop their roles as advocates within the ECEC context.
 1 Credit